 Each endpoint has an associated set of registers, tasks and events.
 EasyDMA and traffic on USB are tightly related.
-A number of events provide insight of what is happening on the USB bus, and a number of tasks allow to somewhat automate response to the traffic.
+A number of events provide insight of what is happening on the USB bus with a number of tasks allowing an automated response to the traffic.

 Note: Endpoint 0 (IN and OUT) are implemented as control endpoint.
-For more information, see Control transfers on page 519.
+For more information, see Control transfers on page 522.